Ben-Kerman/immersive/doc/card-export.md

 `↑`/`↓` and `⏎`.

 After selecting a definition, the word will be shown at the bottom right of the screen.
 If you want, you can then add pronunciation audio from Forvo using `a` (see below).

+Like during subtitle selection, you can preview the selection audio with `p`.

 When you are ready to export the card, you can do so using `f`, or `F` if you want to open the export menu first.